Constraints

 Apply constraints to design responsive and adapt across screen sizes

 Constraints allow you to control how elements behave in relation to their parent container.
 When you set constraints for an element, it ensures the element maintains a consistent position relative to the container, even when the screen size changes.
-This helps in creating a responsive design, ensuring that your layouts look good on various devices.

 Automatic constraints

-When you add an element to a section, container or grid cell, and drag it around, it is automatically docked:
+When you add an element to a section, container, or grid cell, and drag it around, it is automatically docked:

 • To the top of the parent element (container, stack, etc.).